 The post-doctoral associate employee conducts research or service that provides further development of career skills or allows them opportunities to learn new research techniques.
 The post-doctoral associate is trained by and works in conjunction with their faculty mentor who determines the training agenda.
 The appointee may supervise research assistants and laboratory personnel.

 Research responsibilities generally involve participation in the design, implementation, and evaluation of a research project.
 The appointee may participate in preparation and presentation of data to study investigators.
-The appointee may author, co-author, and otherwise collaborate on reports, conference papers and publications.
+The appointee may author, co-author, and otherwise collaborate on reports, proposals, conference papers and publications.